-PED 41109Reflective Practice in Physical EducationT-FWThe reflective student/ teacher; Learning to reflect; Becoming a reflective teacher; Learning to reflect; Becoming a reflective teacher; Coach-Habitual teaching and intentional reflection; An action research approach to reflective teacher; Monitoring and reflecting, getting good data, different types of data; Keeping a journal for reflection; Reflective practice, playing the game of reflection; Reflecting on sport and PE teacher/ coach education programs: Coaching philosophy, Effective coaching, Principles of coaching, Planning and organization, Pedagogy for coaching, Communication skill acquisition, Psychology for coaches, Principles of management, Inclusive coaching, Reflective coaching timetable and teaching.
+The reflective student/ teacher; Learning to reflect; Becoming a reflective teacher/ coach- Habitual teaching and intentional reflection; An action research approach to reflective teaching; Monitoring and reflecting, getting good data, different types of data; Keeping a journal for reflection; Reflective practice, playing the game of reflection; Reflecting on sport and PE teacher/ coach education programs: Coaching philosophy, Effective coaching, Principles of coaching, Planning and organization, Pedagogy for coaching, Communication skill acquisition, Psychology for coaches, Principles of management, Inclusive coaching, Reflective coaching timetable and teaching.
 School visits and the department organize a Workshop.